 Step-by-Step Instructions

-1. Add bananas and both sugars into a pot, mash until it’s chunky, and simmer over low-medium heat.
+1. Add bananas and both sugars into a pot, mash until it’s chunky, and simmer over medium-low heat.

 2. Add lemon juice and salt, and stir for 10 minutes until well combined.
 The mixture should start to thicken up and become glossy.

-3. Lower the heat, stir in vanilla paste, and then remove from heat and let the mixture cool.
+3. Lower the heat, stir in vanilla paste or extract, and then remove from heat and let the mixture cool.

 banana jam in a glass jar with a white spoon